raystack/raccoon/docs/docs/guides/publishing.md

 ## Data Formatters

-Raccoon supports Protos and JSON as the primary data formatters.
-Protobufs can be used to send event via websockets, REST or gRPC whereas JSON is supported only for websocket and REST endpoint.
+Raccoon supports Protobuf and JSON as the primary data formatters.
+Protobuf can be used to send event via websocket, REST or gRPC whereas JSON is supported only for websocket and REST endpoint.

-With a websocket connection the content type is identified based on the mesage type.
-If the message type is binary it is assumed that the formatting is protobufs and if the message type is text then formatting is assumed to be JSON.
+With a websocket connection the content type is identified based on the message type.
+If the message type is binary it is assumed that the formatting is protobuf and if the message type is text then formatting is assumed to be JSON.

 ### Protos